danimorwen/safest_pubs_for_women/Docs/Charter.md

 ## Metrics

 * To predict good and safer pubs for women in London.
-* Distance between pubs and subway and police stations, number of crimes within a radius of 500m, price range, user rating, popularity.
+* Distance between pubs and subway and police stations, number of crimes within a radius of 500m, user rating, popularity.
-* To find pubs that are at least 500m from a tube station and a police station, have an average or lower number of crimes in a radius of 500m, are popular, have a rating about the average or higher and affordable prices.
+* To find pubs that are at least 500m from a tube station and a police station, have an average or lower number of crimes in a radius of 500m, are popular, have a rating about the average or higher.

 ## Plan